Article Table Of Contents

-These are the best cities for singles in Missouri.
-Try not to jump in the car with a dozen roses:
+These are the best cities for singles in Missouri for 2020:

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you're single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin'.

-The most boring place in Missouri?
-That would be Wildwood.
+The most boring place in missouri?
+That would be Eureka.

 So we researched the internet for a database that contains all that information.

 How we crunched the numbers for the Show Me State